Reddit users reveal what they won’t do — ever again — in a post-pandemic world - NewsBreak

 Others agreed, saying they planned to turn down hangouts, parties, and even familial gatherings that they have no desire to attend.

-“I’ve thrived in lockdown not having to subject myself to being social,” joked another.US jobless claims fall to new pandemic low of 290,000
+“I’ve thrived in lockdown not having to subject myself to being social,” joked another.US unemployment claims fall to new pandemic low of 290,000

 A number of users also claimed to be more comfortable and productive when working from home, prompting thousands to agree that they would never consider commuting to a future job.